Pimco says may face SEC action over fund Bill Gross once ran

-(Reuters) - Pacific Investment Management Co said on Monday it may face U.S. Securities and Exchange Commission civil charges over an exchange-traded fund once managed by prominent bond investor Bill Gross.
+(Reuters) - Pacific Investment Management Co said on Monday it may face U.S. Securities and Exchange Commission civil charges over whether it inflated the returns of a popular exchange-traded fund once managed by prominent bond investor Bill Gross.

-Pimco, a unit of Germany’s Allianz SE, said it received a “Wells notice” from the SEC related to its Pimco Total Return Active Exchange-Traded Fund.
+Pimco, a unit of Germany’s Allianz SE, said it received a “Wells notice” from the SEC related to its Pimco Total Return Active Exchange-Traded Fund, which is aimed at smaller investors.

 It said the SEC is focusing on whether the fund properly valued small stakes in non-agency mortgage-backed securities it bought from its Feb.
 29, 2012 inception to June 30, 2012, leading to inaccurate disclosures about the fund’s performance.

-Pimco said the SEC is also reviewing its compliance policies and procedures.
-The fund’s market value is now about $2.5 billion, Reuters data show.
+That could make it appear as though the fund had posted quick gains, making it easier to attract investors.
+Pimco also said the SEC is also reviewing its compliance policies and procedures.

-At the time, Gross was Pimco’s chief investment officer, where he built Pimco Total Return into the world’s largest bond mutual fund.

-He left the Newport Beach, California-based firm last September to join Janus Capital Group Inc, where he runs the Janus Global Unconstrained Bond Fund.

 A Wells notice indicates that SEC staff plan to recommend that the regulator bring a civil enforcement action, and gives the defendant a chance to show why no charges are justified.